Cute Gudetama deco pull-apart buns! These buns are baked at a lower temperature to retain the bright colors.

-I was really happy to have stumbled on this fluffy white bread recipe.
-It can be challenging to make these character deco pull apart buns – you need to be careful of the placement of the dough since they are going to proof and expand.
+I’m really happy to have stumbled on this fluffy white bread recipe.
+It can be challenging to make these Gudetama character deco pull-apart buns – you need to be careful of the placement of the dough since they are going to proof (and expand).

 It’s also an egg-free recipe, so it’s a good recipe for kids who are allergic towards egg.

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

 Is It Difficult to Shape The Gudetama Buns?